-Jean-Éric Tarride is an Associate Professor in McMaster's Department of Health Research Methods, Evidence, and Impact (HEI) and an investigator in the Programs for Assessment of Technology in Health (PATH) Research Institute, which consists of multiple research programs in economic evaluation and health technology assessment (HTA).
+Jean-Éric Tarride is the McMaster University chair of Health Technology Management and the Director of CHEPA.
+He is an Associate Professor in McMaster's Department of Health Research Methods, Evidence, and Impact (HEI) and co-director of the Programs for Assessment of Technology in Health (PATH) Research Institute, which consists of multiple research programs in economic evaluation and health technology assessment (HTA).
 He is the faculty director of the Trial & Economic Modeling Methodology Program (TEMMP) at PATH.
-Tarride is also an Associate Member of the Department of Economics at McMaster, a Faculty Member of the Centre for Evaluation of Medicines (CEM), St. Josephs Healthcare, Hamilton and a member of CHEPA.
+Tarride is also an Associate Member of the Department of Economics at McMaster and a Faculty Member of the Centre for Evaluation of Medicines (CEM), St. Josephs Healthcare, Hamilton.

 He has a PhD in Economics from Concordia University (2004), an M.A. in Labour Economics (Toulouse, 1991) and an Honours B.A. in Econometrics (Toulouse, 1989).
 Tarride received a 2007 Career Scientist Award from the Ontario Ministry of Health and Long-Term Care (MOHLTC).
 His primary research interests are in methods for the economic evaluation of health technologies and treatment of uncertainty in health technology assessments.
 He has authored more than 100 peer-reviewed journal articles related to economic evaluations of healthcare technologies.
 Tarride has also worked for more than 10 years in the pharmaceutical industry including as Director of Health Economics and Reimbursement at AstraZeneca Canada.